3 Types of Headphones Everyone Needs

 Comfortable ear tips

-If you go the in-ear route, be sure to choose headphones that are comfortable enough to leave in your ears for long periods of time.
-Many in-ear headphones come with a variety of ear tips that you can switch out – everything from round to conical ear tips – and that are made from different materials.
-In particular, be on the lookout for in-ear headphones with Comply memory foam ear tips.
+If you go the in-ear route, be sure to choose a pair that are comfortable enough to leave in your ears for long periods of time.
+Many in-ear headphones, earbuds, or earphones come with a variety of ear tips that you can switch out – everything from round to conical ear tips – and that are made from different materials.
+In particular, be on the lookout for in-ear styles with Comply memory foam ear tips.
 These ear tips are optimized for comfort and mold to the inside of your ear, forming an ultra-tight seal.

 Woven or tangle-free cable